 5. The next window could take a while to show network devices.
-Expand the network menu as need and select the desired folder.
+Expand the network menu as needed and select the desired folder.
 Click OK to confirm.
-You can even create a new folder, if you need to (but not on the top most level).
+You can even create a new folder if you need to (but not on the topmost level).

 6. Go back, choose a drive letter, leave on the option for remapping after a restart (I recommend it) and see if you need to specify different credentials other than your current user.

 That’s it.
 Click Finish to confirm and wait for the new drive to show up in File Explorer.

 What if you want more flexibility?
 What if you want to add truly remote locations, such as an FTP account or a web location?
 This is possible through the Add Network Location functionality.

 There’s one major difference compared to mapping local network drives: network locations are added to your PC as shortcuts, not as drive letters.